Recovery from Birth

 Iron

-In the last trimester your baby accumulates most of the iron that’s needed, drawing on your iron stores in preparation for the oxygenated world he will be born into.
+In the last trimester, your baby accumulates most of the iron that’s needed, drawing on your iron stores in preparation for the oxygenated world they will be born into.

 Your body’s ability to use iron is also influenced by your levels of healthy bacteria so eating foods that support this or taking a month’s course of probiotics can help.